RicardoJeronimo/homesync/README.md

     -k  Kill all homesync processes started by the current user session -l  Setup home directory symlinks according to mount status -r  Only sync network share with local storage
-    -s  Only sync roaming home with local home
+    -s  Only sync roaming home with the underlying directory
 ```

 &nbsp;